suryadesign/SKS-CheckTrustPilot/README.md

 # SKS-CheckTrustPilot
-Bookmarklet to pull up TrustPilot page for current URL
+This bookmarklet pulls up the TrustPilot page for current URL.